 So, to be able to grasp the real meaning of portfolio management (not only as a topic but also as a skill), you will surely need to understand what the expected rate of return, standard deviation, and correlation coefficient are and how they work.
 Without these QM concepts, there’s no portfolio management.

-That is why you'll get Portfolio Management scheduled after Quantitative Methods if you choose Soleadea Topic Sequence while creating your FREE study plan.
+That is why you'll get Portfolio Management scheduled after Quantitative Methods if you choose Soleadea Topic Sequence while creating your study plan.
 We recommend our users what we believe to be the optimal level 1 topic sequence but you can also easily adjust it to your needs.

 WHY THE SEQUENCE IS OPTIMAL